Tales from the Bo. Fiesta in Vienna

 Spread the love

 “It has been quite a long time since I ate biko, halo-halo, ginatan, and palitaw.”
-That was my very dear friend Cynthia on the other end of the phone, deliriously excited about the delicacies she expected to get at the Barrio Fiesta festival in Vienna taking place that weekend she would be in town.
-So she traveled 461 kilometers from Dornbirn – a city in the Austrian Alps where she lives with her husband and son – to have a massive bite of those Filipino food specialties.
-Seriously?
-Oh, yes, she was serious!
-And no, she was not pregnant either to crave biko and other kakanins (Filipino delicacies usually from rice or root crops).
-So she could not be unless some Archangel paid her a surprise visit.
+That was my very dear friend Cynthia on the other end of the phone, deliriously excited about the delicacies she expected to find at the Barrio Fiesta festival in Vienna, which was taking place that weekend she would be in town.
+So she traveled 461 kilometers from Dornbirn, a city in the Austrian Alps where she lives with her husband and son, to have a massive bite of those Filipino food specialties.
+These dishes, deeply rooted in our culture, are not just food but a representation of our traditions and history.
+Biko, for instance, is a sweet rice cake often served during special occasions, symbolizing prosperity and unity.
+Halo-halo, a popular dessert, reflects our love for variety and creativity.
+Ginatan and palitaw, on the other hand, are traditional snacks that evoke a sense of nostalgia and comfort.

 If I would go with her, she asked.
-I said I was still nursing a gouty foot, but I might; otherwise, I would ask my other friends who regularly go to the annual festivity if she could tag along.
-The heatwave was another excuse to save me from the agony – in my case — that was the Bo.
+I said I had gout acting up, so I might not; otherwise, I would ask my other friends who regularly attend the annual festival if they don’t mind her tagging along with them.
+The heatwave was another excuse to save me from the agony— in my case, that was the Bo.
 Fiesta.
-A big noisy crowd repels me, something I never had an issue with when I was young or younger.
+A big, noisy crowd repels me, something I never had an issue with when I was young or younger.
 Who would have thought I would be the image of that person complaining about noise and crowded places?
-I’d been listening to music or watching television at home, amplified to the lowest volume I could hardly hear the sound.
+I’d been listening to music or watching television at home, with the volume set to the lowest level, and I could hardly hear the sound.
 We all know that Filipinos generally cannot hold silent conversations.
 “Why do you have to shout?
 “This was a question my Austrian friends frequently ask me when they hear Filipinos talking to each other, especially in a group.
 Many of us are hard of hearing, would be my defensive reply.
 Bakit nga ba?
+(Why indeed?)
 We are excitable people, plain and simple.

 Olive and the Ilocandia Family in Vienna

 The fiesta was in full swing when we arrived.
 Cynthia, I could tell, was awed by all the frenzy going on and did not waste time searching for the goodies she hoped to get.
-We stopped practically at every food stall (and there were hundreds of them) to check out what they’ve got to offer More barbecue and grilled mackerels.
-There was fried daing na bangus in halves that sold for, guess what?
+We stopped at practically every food stall— and there were hundreds of them— to check out what they had to offer: More barbecue and grilled mackerel.
+There was fried daing na bangus (sundried milkfish) in halves that sold for, guess what?
 Yes, Virginia, €5 apiece!
-Go broke; I don’t care and ordered a set with rice and a drink as written on a piece of paper hanging on the table cloth, right below where the bangus was on display.
+I went broke; I don’t care, and I ordered a set with rice and a drink, as written on a piece of paper hanging on the tablecloth, right below where the bangus was on display.

 Fancy meeting at the Bo.
 Fiesta, the sisters Monina (extreme left ) and Jeannie (absolute right).
 My good friend Cynthia was in a yellow floral blouse and traveled 561 km. from Dornbirn to Vienna for the rice cakes she hoped to find at the fiesta.

-Moving from one food stall to the next was difficult without bumping into someone you met a hundred years ago, and you go.
-“You look familiar, but I could not place you!”
-And then the other person told you the same until it dawned on you that she was the boy you were dating in your late-20s until you decided you had enough of his halitosis.
+Moving from one food stall to the next was difficult without bumping into someone you met a hundred years ago, and you go, “You look familiar, but I could not place you!”
+And then the other person told you the same until it dawned on you that she was the boy you were dating in your late 20s, until you decided you had had enough of his halitosis.
 Or was it his athlete’s foot?

 Former colleagues from work and some other acquaintances I haven’t seen for years

 At the Ilocandia tent, I found precious ampalaya (bitter gourd) leaves.
 Unlike most Pinoys who prefer to add the leaves to their ginisang mongo (sauteed soya beans), I thought of Hokkaido pumpkin pureed with chunks of codfish.
-At the Barrio Fiesta, ampalaya leaves weighing less than half a kilo were selling for — you bet — €5!
+At the Barrio Fiesta, ampalaya leaves weighing less than half a kilo were selling for— you bet again!— €5!
 Go broke was my motto of the day, and with that in mind, I said to myself, “Go get them!”
-My friend Olive – erstwhile President of the Ilocandia Group in Vienna – was, as always, generosity incarnate, giving me some ampalaya fruits for a song.
-Yes, they are fruits, not veggies.
+My friend Olive —the erstwhile President of the Ilocandia Group in Vienna — was, as always, generosity incarnate, giving me some ampalaya fruits for a song.

 My most coveted treasure from the Bo.
 Fiesta: bitter gourd, aka ampalaya leaves.
 They lend a distinct flavor to my pureed Hokkaido pumpkin.